Some of us know very little about Artificial Intelligence, so we don’t know where AI is going. So let’s explore together.

 - Smart assistants

-The rapid growth of AI and its capabilities will have more of society shaking about its level of adaptation and concerns of AI taking over the world.
+The rapid growth of AI and its capabilities will have more of society shaking about its level of adaptation and concerns about AI taking over the world.
 Yes, it sounds dramatic, but that is a lot of society’s thoughts.

 The relationship between computer programming and AI is still very blurred.
 Programmers have been able to imitate the narrow applications of human intelligence along with the use of general AI.